Comparing Scale Parameter Estimators for Gaussian Process Interpolation with the Brownian Motion Prior: Leave-One-Out Cross Validation and Maximum Likelihood: Introduction

 \subsection{Scale Parameter Estimation}

-To obtain sensible uncertainty estimates, one thus needs to adapt the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}}$ to the function $f$.
-One simple way to achieve this is to introduce the {\em scale parameter} $\sigma^2 > 0$ and parametrize the kernel as
+To obtain sensible uncertainty estimates, it is therefore necessary to adapt the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}}$ to the function $f$.
+One simple way to achieve this is to introduce the {\em scale parameter} $\sigma^2 > 0$ and parametrise the kernel as